Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 1. Extract the class or package files from the .dtx/.ins files

-Use your directory browser or file manager (eg My Computer, Finder, Thunar, Dolphin, etc) to find the subfolder in your Personal TEX Directory below tex/latex into which you unzipped or downloaded the package file[s].
+Use your directory browser or file manager (eg File Explorer, My Computer, Finder, Thunar, Dolphin, etc) to find the subfolder in your Personal TEX Directory below tex/latex into which you unzipped or downloaded the package file[s].

 Run LATEX on the .ins file.
 That is, open the file in your editor and process it as if it were a LATEX document (which it is), or if you prefer, type latex followed by the .ins filename in a command window in the directory where the file is.